Self-Employment Taxes for Americans Living Abroad

 Are you subject to US self-employment tax?

-• If you are living in a Totalization treaty country, are self-employed, AND are registered in that social security system = NO.
+• If you live in a Totalization treaty country, are self-employed, and are registered in that social security system, then NO.

 • If living in a Non-Totalization country and self-employed = YES.